Manage Jupyter notebook servers

 Configured server – any Jupyter server that you connect to by specifying its URL and token.

-Launch a Jupyter server
+Launch a local Jupyter server

 To run a Jupyter server just execute any code cell.
-When you initiate cell execution, IntelliJ IDEA launches the Jupyter server on the local host using any available port (by default, it is the 8888 port).
+When you initiate cell execution, IntelliJ IDEA launches a Jupyter server on the local host using any available port (by default, it is the 8888 port).
 You can switch to the Jupyter Server tool window to preview server's configuration details.

 Stop the Jupyter server